kodecocodes/swift-style-guide/README.markdown

 Guard statements are required to exit in some way.
 Generally, this should be simple one line statement such as `return`, `throw`, `break`, `continue`, and `fatalError()`.
 Large code blocks should be avoided.
 If cleanup code is required for multiple exit points, consider using a `defer` block to avoid cleanup code duplication.

+### Use of returns

+On facing a method, we expect to find at the top the `guard` to check for the execution conditions, followed by the method's body and finishing with a return when requested.
+This simple flow helps on code readability.

+Whenever possible use only one return command for method/function.
+This does not include the use of one or more `guard` for an early return on checking execution conditions.

 ## Semicolons

 Don't.
 Just don't.